A prostate cancer diagnosis can be emotionally challenging, often causing feelings of anxiety and uncertainty about the future.

 It should be noted that a biopsy can have several risks and life-changing side effects.
 This includes infection and even the spreading of prostate cancer cells.

-As no aggressive treatment is involved, you will not experience any dangerous side effects, which could lessen the quality of your life.
+Since no aggressive treatment is involved, you are less likely to experience severe side effects that could significantly affect your quality of life.
 It will not affect your everyday life as much as surgery or radiation therapy.

 Some men may feel anxious at the thought of not having treatment.
 Your cancer might grow more quickly than expected and become harder to treat – but this is very uncommon.